xremap/xremap/README.md

           only: Tab
 ```

+Input events that would interrupt the `alone` press of these multi-purpose keys will be handled as
+normal but without interrupting the key press.

-You can also set `interruptable: false` to ignore all input events.
-The default value when the field
+You can set `interruptable: false` to completely disable interruption.
+The default value when the
-is not present is `interruptable: true`.
+field is not present is `interruptable: true`.

 ### keymap